 The U.S. Army Corps of Engineers is planning to dredge a deeper channel through San Francisco Bay to enable oil tankers to move greater amounts of crude to and from Bay Area refineries.
-The plan, called the San Francisco Bay to Stockton, California Navigation Improvement Project, remains for the present in “study” phase with an open-ended period for public review.
-You can take a close look at the draft Environmental Impact Statement here.
+Before the plan can proceed, both the federal government and the state need to prepare reports on the environmental impact of this project, officially called the San Francisco Bay to Stockton, California Navigation Improvement Project.

 At a public meeting held in Pinole on November 13th, an overflow crowd shared its concerns about increased oil tanker traffic in the Bay and the Carquinez Strait.
 Attendees learned that the Army Corps is co-sponsoring the project with the Port of Stockton, a “cost-share partner,” but that Contra Costa County and the Western States Petroleum Association are not official project partners, as the Army Corps had previously reported on its website.
 (Disappearing web posts aside, we remain convinced that WSPA is all in.)
 An Army Corps representative referred to Contra Costa County as a “close partner,” but added that the county has not yet entered into a formal relationship with the Corps.
 The same rep explained that the proposal would have to undergo a review process under CEQA (the California Environmental Quality Act), and that a CEQA sponsor had not yet stepped up.